 All of these “parameters” will be open for discussion during our Program Committee teleconference call, which we will aim to schedule in mid to late January, 2016.

 Thank you in advance for your consideration.

 Ron Pelot, Richard Wiefelspuett and Peter Dorcas, Workshop Chairs

-Casey Hilliard, Workshop CoordinatorAlexa Reedman, Event Manager
+cc.
+Casey Hilliard, Workshop Coordinator; Jody Wright, Program Coordinator; Alexa Reedman, Event Manager